ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>ReactJs is an Awesome Javascript library that makes building websites interactive and dynamic.
 It is useful for every developer, whenever…</blockquote>

 <h3>4.
-Friendly Fire DDoS Attack by Omission - <a href="https://medium.com/willhaben/friendly-fire-ddos-attack-by-omission-e944c76a2444" target="_blank" rel="noopener noreferrer">link</a></h3>
+13 (Well, 14) React Performance Mistakes You Might Be Making (And How to Avoid Them) - <a href="https://medium.com/@mattokent/13-well-14-react-performance-mistakes-you-might-be-making-and-how-to-avoid-them-ab9a77233987" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `willhaben Tech Blog`**
+✍️ **posted by `Matt Kent`**

-<blockquote>Much like precious gems, the React components we use have been crafted in the mines of our frontend chapter under the pressure of heavy…</blockquote>
+<blockquote>React is a powerful library for building user interfaces, but even the most experienced developers can unknowingly introduce performance…</blockquote>

 <h3>5.
 React 19 is coming, what’s new? - <a href="https://medium.com/stackademic/react-19-is-coming-whats-new-79e2d4b948e4" target="_blank" rel="noopener noreferrer">link</a></h3>